Use our free Play Concierge service to get hand-picked selections.

 cutting and notes by Lindsay Price from the original by Shakespeare

-A one act annotated version of Shakespeare's tragic tale of star-crossed lovers.
+A one act annotated version of Shakespeare's tale of ambition and murder.

 by Bradley Walton